 The Importance of Proper Grammar in Business Communications

-- Professionals with fewer grammar errors in their profiles reached higher positions.
-Those who failed to progress to a director-level position within the first 10 years of their careers made 2.5 times as many grammar mistakes as their director-level co-workers.
+- Professionals with fewer grammar errors in their profiles reached higher positions than those with more mistakes.
+Those who failed to progress to a director-level position within the first ten years of their careers made 2.5 times as many grammatical errors as their director-level coworkers.

 - Fewer grammar errors correspond with advancement.
-Professionals with one to four promotions over their 10-year careers made 45% more grammar errors than those with six to nine promotions in the same time frame.
+Professionals who were promoted six to nine times within the first ten years of their careers made 45% fewer grammar errors than others who were promoted far less often in the same time frame.

-- Fewer grammar errors associate with frequent job changes.
-Those who remained at the same company for more than 10 years made 20% more grammar mistakes than those who held six jobs in the same period.
-This could be explained in a couple of ways: People with better grammar may be more ambitious in their search for promising career opportunities, or job-hoppers may simply recheck their résumés between jobs.
+- Those with fewer grammar errors were able to change jobs frequently to advance, while those who remained at the same company for ten years or longer made 20% more grammar errors than those who held six jobs in the same period.
+This could be explained in a couple of ways: People with better grammar may be more ambitious in their search for promising career opportunities, or job-hoppers may do a better job of revising their résumés between jobs.

-Spell check will usually catch typos and other spelling errors, but grammar analysis is very complex, requiring a deep understanding of the relationships between words.
-For this reason, many employers will examine an applicant’s cover letter as carefully as their resume.
+Spell check will usually catch typos and other spelling errors, but grammar analysis is complex, requiring an educated understanding of the relationships between words.
+For this reason, many employers will examine an applicant’s cover letter as carefully as their résumé.

-In 2013, communication experts Global Lingo polled 1,029 adults on their attitudes towards online browsing and purchasing.
-The results were that 74% notice the quality of the spelling and grammar on the websites they visit.
-Also, 59% reported that bad grammar and egregious spelling errors would make them reconsider making a purchase from that website.
+In 2013, communication experts Global Lingo polled 1,029 adults on their attitudes towards online browsing and purchasing, and found that 74% of consumers notice the quality of the spelling and grammar on the websites they visit.
+Also, 59% reported that poor grammar and egregious spelling errors would make them reconsider purchasing from that website.